 Miss Nassief's opera credits include lead roles with Lyric Opera of Chicago, Atlanta Opera, Opera Philadelphia, Minnesota Opera, Arizona Opera, Chautauqua Opera, Glimmerglass Opera, Portland Opera, Strasbourg Opera, Saarbücken Opera, Eugene Opera, Santa Barbara Opera, and Berkshire Opera.

 Kelley Nassief was named a winner of the Metropolitan Opera National Council Auditions, was awarded a Sullivan Foundation Grant, is a Laureate of the Leonard Bernstein Jerusalem International Oratorio and Song Competition, and received a Richard Tucker Career Grant.

 Kelley Nassief is the Director of Opera and Opera Studios and the Marilyn Crilley Professor of Opera at Portland State University.
 She is a vocal pedagogue sought after for master classes and clinics throughout the country.
 She has been an adjudicator for several competitions including National NATS, NW Regional NATS, Angela Meade Vocal Competition, and the Westminster Choir College Scholarship Competition.
 Miss Nassief has a private studio in Portland Oregon.

-Miss Nassief is a member of NATS, VF, NOA, NYSTA, NAfME, CMS, and AGMA.
+Miss Nassief is a member of NATS, VF, NOA, NAfME, and AGMA.
 She holds a Masters Degree in Vocal Pedagogy from Westminster Choir College with additional studies in voice disorders, and a Bachelors of Music from Portland State University.